BrendelGroup/xGDBvm/case-studies/Volvox/README.md

 __xGDBvm__ instance.
 Go again to _Manage_ -> _Configure/Create_ -> _Configure New GDB_, but now instead
 of using example data sets, we'll use the _Volvox carteri_ data.
+Everything is as before for the example data set, except that we specify the directory for the input data as _/xGDBvm/input/xgdbvm/VcarTEST_.
+On my VM instance, results came back within a few minutes.
+Poking around, I found a nice region that illustrates the results of the __xGDBvm__ annotation process (Genome Segment: NW_003307593.1; Left Coordinate: 430701;
+Right Coordinate: 437000).
+You can go back to the configuration screen of the GDB and set this region as the default region to show - a nice touch enabling us to look at something familiar and exciting whenever we go back to this GDB.